brylevkirill/notes/interesting recent papers.md

 >	"Path Consistency Learning minimizes inconsistency measured along multi-step action sequences extracted from both on- and off-policy traces."
 >	"We show how a single model can be used to represent both a policy and its softmax action values.
 Beyond eliminating the need for a separate critic, the unification demonstrates how policy gradients can be stabilized via self-bootstrapping from both on- and off-policy data.
 An experimental evaluation demonstrates that both algorithms can significantly outperform strong actor-critic and Q-learning baselines across several benchmark tasks."
 >	"PCL optimizes the upper bound of the mean square consistency Bellman error."
+>	"Entropy-regularized A2C can be viewed as n-step online soft Q-learning or path consistency learning."
   - `video` <https://youtu.be/fZNyHoXgV7M?t=1h16m17s> (Norouzi)
   - `notes` <https://github.com/ethancaballero/paper-notes/blob/master/Bridging%20the%20Gap%20Between%20Value%20and%20Policy%20Based%20Reinforcement%20Learning.md>
   - `notes` <https://github.com/DanielTakeshi/Paper_Notes/blob/master/reinforcement_learning/Bridging_the_Gap_Between_Value_and_Policy_Based_Reinforcement_Learning.md>